-IARPA policy ensures impartial, equitable, comprehensive proposal evaluations and selection of the source (or sources) whose offer meets the Government's technical, policy and programmatic goals.
+IARPA's policy is to ensure impartial, equitable, comprehensive proposal evaluations and to select the source (or sources) whose offer meets the Government's technical, policy and programmatic goals.
 In order to provide the desired evaluation, qualified Government personnel will conduct reviews and (if necessary) convene panels of experts in the appropriate areas.